TheRosettaFoundation/solas-protobuf/README.md

 processing unit (C++).
 It holds the proto files that can be used to generate the relevent classes for each application.

+# License notice

+This software is licensed under the terms of the GNU LESSER GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007
+For full terms see License.txt or http://www.gnu.org/licenses/lgpl-3.0.txt

 # Contact

 Contact: